technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

 11. You're now going to enter your own prompt.
 In the prompt field, enter the following prompt and select the **Submit** icon:

-    ++**As the VP for Sales for an OEM in the plastics manufacturing industry, please research the market for plastic components in the automotive industry.
-Provide information on target audience, market size, competition, trends, regulations, and distribution channels**.++
+    +++As the VP for Sales for an OEM in the plastics manufacturing industry, please research the market for plastic components in the automotive industry.
+Provide information on target audience, market size, competition, trends, regulations, and distribution channels.+++

     ![](./media/image9.png)